surfiniaburger/NASA-Bird/README.md

 Key Features:

 Educational AI Module: Delivers insightful content on topics related to Mars rovers, exploration missions, and technological advancements in space exploration.

 Space Photos: Showcases random space-related photos, providing users with visually captivating content.

 Fun Facts: Presents interesting and educational fun facts about space, Mars rovers, and related topics.

 AutoScraper Integration: Allows users to extract information from provided URLs, enhancing their ability to explore and learn from external sources.

 Real-time Updates: Provides real-time updates through a WebSocket connection, fostering an interactive and dynamic user experience.

 ## How we built it
 "Perse" is built using the Flask web framework, a powerful and lightweight tool for developing web applications in Python.
 The integration of Redis enhances data caching and retrieval efficiency.
 The application leverages the AutoScraper library for web scraping, enabling dynamic content extraction from external URLs.

-Key Technologies Used:
+## Key Technologies Used:

--Flask
+# Flask
--Redis
+# Redis
--AutoScraper
+# AutoScraper
--WebSocket for real-time updates
+# WebSocket for real-time updates
--SendGrid for email communication
+# SendGrid for email communication
--Transformers library for text -summarization
+# Transformers library for text -summarization

 ## Challenges we ran into
 Building "Perse" posed various challenges, including: